tmb5cg/Fifa-Autobidder/README.md

 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/3ZuA9w6Szk)

 _Note 1: I built this for me and my friends as a fun side project.
 I'm making it open source because it's awesome, and paid bots are sus.
-It is not perfect and use it at your own risk.
-This is/was my first project working with [Tkinter](https://wiki.python.org/moin/TkInter) as well as [Selenium WebDriver](https://www.selenium.dev/documentation/en/), a library that interacts with [ChromeDriver](https://www.chromium.org/)._
+It is not perfect and use it at your own risk._

 _Note 2: (1/26/22) This is an entirely new version that works really well -- don't make more than 1000 bids in a day (or 2000 lol).
 Remember that in using this you are taking a risk and CAN get banned.
 The stats in config.ini are my last resting stats and [see here](https://docs.google.com/spreadsheets/d/15PRwG_wVajMtrCvhV2PRkPFTdEkvgdzcOdb_XwKUxxA/edit#gid=0) for my logs down to the minute and second!_